zzhou292/shiny-spoon/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+The function of the implementation contains: add, search, edit, list.
+The homepage contains the 4 buttons which would carry out tasks of adding data in the list, retrieving data from the list.
+User click one of the button to get into the subpage.
+In the add page, user enter the name or student id in the list.
+In the edit page, enter the student name or ID and their grade information to be stored in the list.
+In the search page, enter student name or ID to retrieve the student information from the list.
+In the list page, get the list.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.